janwilmake/dorm/README.md

 Functionality

 - 🔥 Abstracts away from the DO so you can just perform SQL queries to state from unlimited SQLite DBs, directly from your workers.
-- 🔥 Compatible and linked with outerbase to easily explore the state of the DO or DOs
+- 🔥 Compatible and linked with @outerbase to easily explore the state of the DO or DOs
-- 🔥 Does not support streaming or cursors, always responds Promises immediate from the query.
+- 🔥 query fn promises json/ok directly from the worker.
 This makes working with it a lot simpler.

 # Demo